Things founders probably ought to know about venture capital.

 As you build a relationship with a VC firm, you are likely to meet multiple people serving various roles.
 It’s common for VCs to have an investment committee where partners sponsor prospective deals.

-Throughout the process, you need to establish someone inside the firm to be your champion.
+Throughout the process, you need to establish a champion inside the firm.
 That’s the person who is likely to go to bat for your company and win internal support for issuing a term sheet and shepherding your deal through the due diligence process to funding.

 Find a champion and make sure that she never regrets sticking her neck out for your company.